Big-Kotik/transparent-data-bridge-calculator/README.md

 ```
  - SERVER_INDEX - unique server id
  - PREFIX - prefix for every command
+ - TELEGRAM_CHAT_ID - chat id to send message to
 ```
 #### Commands to use
 ```